Tinayo001/zero_day/README.md

 *What is Ubuntu
 *What does “Ubuntu” mean
 *How to use VMs with Vagrant
-*What does the command uname do
+*What does the command unamexdo